danielfeitosa/centralServiceMonitorApp/README.md

 - **Communication**: Uses UDP for sensor data transmission and RabbitMQ for messaging between microservices.
 - **Threshold Monitoring**: Configurable thresholds for temperature and humidity monitoring.

-## Technologies Used

-- Java
-- Spring Boot
-- Spring WebFlux (Reactive Programming)
-- RabbitMQ (for messaging)
-- UDP (for sensor data communication)
-- Docker (for containerization)
-- Maven (for dependency management)

 ## System Architecture